 So what does this mean in practice?
-Well, that you must attend any online or on-campus scheduled classes, spend time every week on reading, studying and working through course materials and that what you are trying to do in the assessments and exams is show that you can actually achieve the learning outcomes.
+Well, that you must attend on-campus scheduled classes, spend time every week on reading, studying and working through course materials and that what you are trying to do in the assessments and exams is show that you can actually achieve the learning outcomes.